ANGUYEN625/cse15l-lab-reports/lab-report-2-week-4.md

 FAILURES!!!
 Tests run: 9,  Failures: 2
 ```
 The symptom of this bug is that we expect it to just return an empty list, but it returns a list with a link in it.
 The failure inducing inputs (the test files) are (1) a file with something in between the brackets and the parentheses and (2) a file that is formatted like an image, not a link.
 Due to this, the bug in the program is that it recognizes a link when it isn't supposed to because it does not recognize that (1) things in between the brackets and the parentheses does not follow a link format and (2) the exclamation mark in front of a similar link format is an image instead of a link.
+Thus, we would have to add new pieces of code so that it strictly follows these rules.

 ## Code Change #2